Are New Cameras Overrated? The Winning Case For Buying Older Models

 Conscious consumerism matters.
 What works for person A will be different for person B, and the specific equipment you need for one project might be entirely useless for the next.
 Any opinion from your social feed or glitzy sales graphic matters less than you're designed to believe.

-It's ironic reading this article from Head Editor who works on a marketing team for an online camera marketplace, huh?
+It's ironic reading this article from the Head Editor who works on a marketing team for an online camera marketplace, huh?
 Bear with me; it gets even juicier.

 Reasons To NOT Buy a New Camera